 Itzel understands that the connection between language and culture is inextricably bound.
 Learning another language opens the window to learning another culture.
 Not only does it foment a great respect for diversity, but also more importantly a deep realization of our commonality as human beings.
 Itzel brings that to all of her classes in teaching not only language but also a deep level of understanding of Mexican culture and tradition.
 She also makes the best enchiladas on the planet.

 Anne grew up in Kerrville, Texas loving the outdoors and spending weekends riding horses and rounding up cattle.
 She went to college thinking she could solve all the world's environmental problems by obtaining a Master's degree in Environmental Management.
 She spent the next 20+ years in enforcement of environmental laws working as a chemist, hazardous waste investigator, and then manager, and special assistant to the Enforcement Director of the State's environmental agency.
 When she and her husband were blessed with twins later in life, she decided upon early retirement and became a full-time Mom.
 After the kids started school, Anne began a new part-time career as a contractor specializing in bookkeeping and office management where she currently provides services for two businesses in Wimberley.
-Anne and her husband, Tim, and children, Alexandra and Sean, live in Wimberley and love to spend time at the beach, play with their dog Buddy, spend time with friends, or read books/play games.
+Anne and her husband, Tim, and children, Alexandra and Sean, live in Wimberley and love to spend time at the beach, play with their dog, Buddy, and cat, Winnie, and spend time with friends, or read books/play games.